epogrebnyak/abacus/README.md

 A minimal, yet valid double-entry accounting system, provided as `abacus-py` Python package and `bx` command line tool.

 Using `abacus` you can:

 - define a chart of accounts,
 - create general ledger,
-- post entries,
+- post accounting entries,
-- close accounts at accounting period end,
+- close accounts at period end,
 - produce trial balance, balance sheet and income statement.

-A  minimal example of using `abacus` at command line is the following:
+A minimal command line example is below:

 ```bash
 pip install -U abacus-py